Trudeau says he will visit B.C. wildfire zones amid shifting landscape

-Prime Minister Justin Trudeau says he plans to visit British Columbia’s wildfire zones in the coming days as the situation continues to shift.
+Prime Minister Justin Trudeau is scheduled to see the effect of British Columbia’s wildfires first hand Monday, as the situation continues to shift.

+Trudeau, Premier John Horgan and several federal cabinet ministers are set to visit Williams Lake, an Interior community where about 10,000 people were forced from their homes as flames threatened to cut access to highways.

+The group includes sports minister and Delta MP Carla Qualtrough who has been put in charge of a committee to organize fire recovery efforts.

+Trudeau and the others will meet with military and RCMP members from a command centre in Williams Lake before visiting the fire centre and getting an aerial tour of the fire zone.

+Residents of Williams Lake have been returning home for the past few days after being ordered to leave more than two weeks ago.

-Evacuation alerts for residents of 100 Mile House were lifted Saturday, but a flurry of evacuation orders were issued late Saturday night and early Sunday morning.
+Others in the region remain out of their homes after a flurry of evacuation orders were issued late Saturday night and early Sunday morning.

-Seventy-five kilometres to the north of 100 Mile House, residents of the village Clinton and surrounding areas were forced from their homes because of the flames were “rapidly moving”.
+Seventy-five kilometres north of 100 Mile House, residents of the village Clinton and surrounding areas were forced from their homes because of the flames were “rapidly moving.”

 The Cariboo Regional District has also issued an expanded evacuation order for the Clisbako area, about 100 kilometres west of Quesnel.

-Meanwhile, Williams Lake residents have been returning to their homes over the past few days after being ordered to leave about two weeks ago.
+It also issued an evacuation alert for a region south of Highway 24, north of the Green Lake area that is under an evacuation order.

 Trudeau was in Revelstoke Saturday urging Canadians to donate to the Red Cross to aid in relief efforts for fire-ravaged B.C. communities.